Devi Upanishad: Etymology

-Devi and Deva are Sanskrit terms found in the Vedic literature, such as the Rigveda of the 2nd millennium BCE.
+Devī and Deva are Sanskrit terms found in the Vedic literature, such as the Rigveda of the 2nd millennium BCE.
 Deva is masculine, and the related feminine equivalent is Devi.
 They mean "heavenly, divine, terrestrial things of high excellence, exalted, shining ones".
-Etymologically, the cognates of Devi are Latin dea and Greek thea.
+Etymologically, a cognate of Devī is Latin dea.

 The term Upanishad means it is knowledge or "hidden doctrine" text that belongs to the corpus of Vedanta literature collection presenting the philosophical concepts of Hinduism and considered the highest purpose of its scripture, the Vedas.

 History

 According to Cheever Mackenzie Brown – a professor of Religion at the Trinity University, this important Tantric and Shaktism text was probably composed sometime between the ninth and fourteenth centuries CE.

 The Devi Upanishad is part of the five Atharva Shiras Upanishads, each of which are named after the five main deities or shrines (panchayatanan) of Ganapati, Narayana, Rudra, Surya and Devi.
 Its philosophy is also found in the Tripura Upanishad, Bahvricha Upanishad, and the Guhyakala Upanishad.

-Composed in Sanskrit, it is a minor Upanishad.
+It is composed in Sanskrit and is a minor Upanishad.
 The text is listed at 81 in the modern era anthology of 108 Upanishads found in the Muktika enumerated by Rama to Hanuman.
 Some manuscripts of this Upanishad are titled as the Devyupanishad (देव्युपनिषत्).

 Foundation and structure

-The Devi Upanishad comprises 32 verses after an invocation from the Atharvaveda.
+The Devi Upanishad consists of 32 verses after an invocation from the Atharvaveda.
 The text describes the goddess as the highest principle, and the ultimate truth in the universe (Brahman).